al-dot-exe/100Devs/20-intoNode/class_36.md

 What are the 4 things we get access too when running Js in the browser?
 2:02:30

-What are the event loop monitors in js?
+What does the event loop monitor in js?
 2:05:00

 What are the 4 basic steps of the javascript event loop in browser?